5 Real Persistence Athletics Member Transformations

 Five different members.
 Five different starting points.
 Five different goals.
 The shared pattern across all of them:

-2. Coach-led skill before load.
-Each one of them did 30+ days of pattern work before chasing a number.
+- Coach-led skill before load.
+Each one did 30-plus days of pattern work before chasing a number.

-4. Coaches who knew them.
-They each had a coach (often me, sometimes Ravi, sometimes Manny) who knew their job, their stress, their recovery.
+- Coaches who knew them.
+They each had a coach (often me, sometimes Ravi, sometimes AJ) who knew their job, their stress, and their recovery, at a roughly 1-to-12 coach-to-athlete ratio so nobody trains anonymously.

 Our about page covers the gym's founding philosophy.
 Our coaches page covers the team.
 Our pricing page covers full membership.
 Our group classes page covers the weekly schedule.

-For more transformation arcs, our transformations hub curates five case studies in summary form, with longer-form posts on Eric and Sofi.
+For more transformation arcs, our transformations hub curates additional case studies, with longer-form posts on Eric and Sofi.

 Frequently Asked Questions